bayhaqy/bayhaqy.github.io/README.md

 © Achmad Bayhaqy.
 All rights reserved.

-The code in this repository is provided for the personal portfolio of Achmad Bayhaqy.
-You are welcome to read and learn from the structure and styling, but please do not reproduce the personal content (name, biography, experience, certifications) as your own.
+The code is provided for the personal portfolio of Achmad Bayhaqy.
+You are welcome to read and learn from the structure and styling, but please do not reproduce the personal content (name, biography, experience, certifications, photo) as your own.